Harmonic model predictive control for tracking sinusoidal references and its application to trajectory tracking: HMPC for harmonic reference tracking

-In the following we formally establish the convergence, stability and recursive feasibility guarantees of the HMPC formulation \eqref{eq:HMPC}.
-We start by presenting a key concept of the formulation that we label the \textit{optimal artificial harmonic reference}, which plays a mayor role in the convergence results.
+In this subsection we formally establish the convergence, stability and recursive feasibility guarantees of the HMPC formulation \eqref{eq:HMPC}.
+We start by presenting a key concept of the formulation that we label the \textit{optimal reachable harmonic reference}, which plays a mayor role in the convergence results.